U.N. confirms 2 Malaysian staff arrived in Beijing from N. Korea

 KUALA LUMPUR, March 9, Kyodo

-The United Nations confirmed Thursday that two of its World Food Program employees, among 11 Malaysian citizens in North Korea, have left the country and arrived in Beijing the same day.
+The United Nations confirmed Thursday that two Malaysian staffers arrived in Beijing earlier in the day from North Korea, where the Malaysian government says nine of its citizens remain after being banned from leaving.

-With their once-cozy relations sharply deteriorating in the aftermath of the Feb.
-13 murder of the estranged half-brother of North Korea's leader Kim Jong Un, the Malaysian and North Korean governments said Tuesday they have temporarily prohibited each other's nationals from leaving their countries.
+A U.N. official told Kyodo News that the two World Food Program employees who were allowed to leave North Korea -- both of them women -- are "international civil servants and not representatives of their national government."

-Nine Malaysian people, embassy staff and their family members, currently remain in North Korea.
+With North Korea's once-cozy relations with Malaysia sharply deteriorating in the aftermath of the Feb.
+13 murder there of the estranged half-brother of leader Kim Jong Un, Pyongyang on Tuesday temporarily prohibited Malaysians from leaving the country.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.